This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 The same episode also confirms several fan theories about the TARDIS and her relationship to the Doctor not least that the TARDIS actually is a 'she', including the popular idea that her unreliability in taking the Doctor where he wants to go is not just due to unreliability, but also because she is taking him to where he is needed or needs to go.

-There is also "Asylum of the Daleks" where Steven Moffat incorporated a full size model Dalek that Creator/Russell T Davies had made as a fan thus bringing it into the cannon.
+There is also "Asylum of the Daleks" where Moffat incorporated a full size model Dalek that Russell T Davies had made as a fan, thus bringing it into the canon.

 After thousands of Torchwood fan fiction stories, Ianto Jones now makes the best cup of coffee in the world, to the extent that it's one of the reasons he got a job at Torchwood in the first place.

 The name for Torchwood's pet pterodactyl, "Myfanwy", started as an off-screen joke by cast and crew but made it onto the extra-textual website canon if not the show itself.